jinndi/WGDashboard-sing-box/README.md

 | `Is there a way to bypass internet censorship?` | NO | NO | **YES** |

-## ⚠️ Requirements
+## 📋 Requirements
-- A host with a kernel that supports WireGuard (all modern kernels).
+- A host with a kernel that supports WireGuard (all modern kernels)
+- To use AmneziaWG, you need to install the [kernel module](https://github.com/amnezia-vpn/amneziawg-linux-kernel-module)
-- A host with curl and Docker installed.
+- A host with curl and Docker installed
 - You need to have a domain name or a public IP address

 ## 🐳 Installation